Alcoholic fermentation by yeast cells

 Why does yeast stop working at certain levels of alcohol?

 The ability of yeast cells to convert sugar into Carbon dioxide and Alcohol is down to enzymes.
 Several enzymes are involved each does its step in the process.
 The final step is Zymase reduction which takes the end product of the other enzymes (acetaldehyde/glycerol), and turns this into good old ethyl alcohol.
-Sadly alcohol actually destroys enzymes and kills the yeast cell if in high concentrations.
-This happens at different levels for different strains of yeast..
+Sadly high concentrations alcohol actually destroys enzymes and kills the yeast cell.
+Different strains of yeast can tolerate different concentrations of alcohol..
 Brewers yeast cannot withstand much beyond 5 or 6% Alcohol by volume.
-Wine yeast is more tollerant at a range of 10-15%
+Wine yeast is more tolerant at a range of 10-15%

-Specially cultured strains of yeast with the correct enviroment can withstand alcohol levels up to 21% alcohol.
+Specially cultured strains of yeast with the correct environment can withstand alcohol levels up to 21% alcohol.

 For more on alcoholic fermentation conditions and what causes the yeast to stop the conversion of sugar into CO2 and carbon dioxide click here.